How do I adopt?

 We generally require you and your current pets to meet the new member of the family in a controlled environment prior to adoption.

-I’m sorry, we only accept checks as a monetary donation.
-Cash and credit cards are accepted for adoptions.
+Cash and credit cards are accepted for adoption payment only.

 HOURS & LOCATION